Best Cheap Health Insurance in Iowa (2023)

 Find Cheap Health Insurance Quotes in Your Area

 Finding your best health insurance coverage in Iowa

-In this region, the Wellmark Silver Modified HMO plan is the cheapest.
+The best health insurance plans for you in Iowa change depending on your county and coverage needs.
+For example, the Oscar Silver Simple - PCP Saver health plan isn't available in Pottawattamie County.
+In this region, the Wellmark Silver Traditional HMO plan is the cheapest Silver plan.
 Still, no matter where you live, you will be able to choose from different metal tiers that offer varying levels of coverage and rates to fit your lifestyle.

 Gold plans: Best for high expected medical costs

 Gold health insurance plans are typically the best for those who expect to use their insurance often.
-These cover the most out-of-pocket costs, which means lower deductibles, copays and coinsurance.
+These plans cover the most out-of-pocket costs, which means lower deductibles, copays and coinsurance.
 However, this usually means you'll pay a higher monthly premium than you would with a Silver or Bronze plan.

 Ultimately, these health plans are best if you have recurring or high expected medical costs, such as prescriptions or medical equipment, or you're concerned about paying out of pocket for an unexpected condition.
 On average, you can expect a Gold plan to cover roughly 80% of your health care expenses, while you pay the other 20%.

 Silver plans: Best for people with low incomes or average medical costs